1. Why is the University of Miami a great place to study?

 3. What clinical sites are part of the Doctor of Nursing Practice - Nurse Anesthesia Track education?

 The University of Miami BSN-DNP Nurse Anesthesia Track program utilizes clinical sites that offer a variety of practice settings which further enhance our students’ educational experiences.
-Our primary sites are University of Miami Health System (University of Miami Hospital, Sylvester Comprehensive Cancer Center, Bascom Palmer Eye Institute and Lennar Foundation Medical Center) and Jackson Memorial Hospital, which includes rotations through the Ryder Trauma center and high-risk Obstetrics.
-Other sites where students may have clinical experiences include Cleveland Clinic Florida, Jackson South Medical Center, Joe DiMaggio Children’s Hospital, Johns Hopkins All Children’s Hospital, Mt.
-Sinai Medical Center, Mercy Hospital, Miami Surgical Center, Nicklaus Children’s Hospital, Plantation General Hospital, South Miami Hospital and VA Health Care System (Miami and Palm Beach).
+Our primary sites are University of Miami Health System (UHealth Tower, Sylvester Comprehensive Cancer Center, Bascom Palmer Eye Institute and Lennar Foundation Medical Center) and Jackson Health System - which includes Jackson Memorial Hosptial, Holtz Children's Hospital, Ryder Trauma Center, Jackson South Medical Center and Jackson West Medical center.
+Other sites where students may have clinical experiences include Broward Health's four locations - Broward Health Medical Center, Broward Health North, Broward Health Imperial Point and Broward Health Coral Springs.
+Baptist Health South Florida including affiliations with Baptist Hospital, South Miami Hospital and West Kendall Baptist Hospital.
+Memorial Healthcare System with rotations at Joe DiMaggio Children's Hospital and Memorial Hospital Pembroke.
+Cleveland Clinic Florida, Jackson South Medical Center, Johns Hopkins All Children’s Hospital, Mt.
+Sinai Medical Center, Mercy Hospital, Miami Surgical Center, Nicklaus Children’s Hospital, and VA Health Care System (Miami and Palm Beach).

 4. Is there competition with residents for access to anesthesia cases?